scottfennell5/Python-Parser-2024/README.md

-# Python-Parser-2024
+# Python-Parser
- A small code parser made in Python, for a custom language (reupload)
+A small code parser made for a Comparative Language class in Fall 2024